adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter5/windows.md

 * Configure Notification Hubs.
 * Finally, add code to your project to register and handle push notifications.

 If you are pushing to WNS, the application doesn't have to be a mobile app - it can be a Universal Windows app running on your laptop or desktop development computer.
 This makes dealing with push notifications much easier than you would expect.

 ### Apply for a Windows Developer Account

 The first thing you need is a [Windows Developer Account][1].
 This is a paid account, but the account is a one-time cost.
 If you have an MSDN subscription, the account is free.
-Just go to the [MSDN Website], log in and check your MSDN Subscription.
+Just go to the [MSDN Website][4], log in and check your MSDN Subscription.
 Under **My Account** there is a section entitled **Windows and Windows Phone developer accounts**.
 Click on the **Get Code** link to get your registration code.
 When you are prompted for payment, there is a place to put the code for a free registration.

 !!! warn